Data Logger Suite: Logging and Monitoring

-I am taking a weight from a scale ever couple of seconds and I want the software to take that weight via the serial port and load it directly into a database with a date and time stamp on each entry.
-The database is located on a network drive and it will not be open at the time, unless the software has the ability to open Access.
+I am taking a weight from a scale ever couple of seconds, and I want the software to take that weight via the serial port and load it directly into a database with a date and time stamp on each entry.
+I want this to be software that will start with Windows and hands-free to the operator.
+The database is located on a network drive, and it will not be open at the time unless the software can open Access.

 - ODBC Database

 You've prepared parser items for export.

 For this tutorial, all items were prepared in the previous part.